purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Logistic-Regression/logistic-regression.md

 ### Alternating Direction Method of Multipliers (ADMM)
 ADMM is an optimization technique that decomposes the problem into smaller subproblems that can be solved in parallel.
 This is particularly useful for distributed environments where coordination between machines is necessary.

-## Practical Considerations

-### Handling Imbalanced Data
-In binary classification problems, the classes are often imbalanced.
-For instance, in click-through rate (CTR) prediction, the number of clicks (positive class) is usually much smaller than the number of non-clicks (negative class).
-To address this imbalance:
-- **Resampling**: Over-sample the minority class or under-sample the majority class in the training data.
-- **Class Weights**: Assign higher weights to the minority class during training.

-### Validation and Testing
-It is crucial to keep the validation and test sets intact (i.e., not resampled) to ensure that performance metrics accurately reflect the model's effectiveness in real-world scenarios.

 ## Conclusion